dardevetdidier/EpicEvent/README.md

 `$ cd your/project/directory`\
 `$ python -m venv venv`\
 `$ source venv/Script/activate`
+3. Install required packages : `$ pip install -r requirements.txt`

-3. Create a file '.env' at the root of the project.
+4. Create a file '.env' at the root of the project.\
 This file will contain the sensitive data of django settings.

-4. Open '.env' file and replace example values with right ones without quotes:
+5. Open '.env' file and replace example values with right ones without quotes:

    * SECRET_KEY=ThedjangosecretKey
    * DB_USER=Your user configured in PostgreSQL
    * DB_PASSWORD=Your password configured in PostgreSQL

-5. Apply migrations.
+6. Apply migrations:\
 The project contains a custom migration that creates groups used for permissions.
-To apply this migration enter the following:
+To apply this migration enter the following:\
 `$ python manage.py migrate 0007 && python manage.py migrate`

-6. Create admin user:
+7. Create admin user:\
 `$ python manage.py createsuperuser`

-7. Run the server with `$ python manage.py runserver
+8. Run the server with `$ python manage.py runserver`

 Admin user can now access admin interface in a browser with <http://127.0.0.1:8000/admin/>